Accommodations for Disability

 Requesting Accommodation

-- A resident may request accommodation by either directly notifying the Program Director or by confidentially completing the Indiana University accommodations application process (see reference).
+- A resident may request accommodation by notifying the Program Director and confidentially completing the Indiana University accommodations application (Reference 2: Confidential Accommodation Request Form).

 Planning for Approved Accommodation

-- Once a specific accommodation plan has been approved, the Program Director must discuss a plan for implementation with the resident.
+- Once a specific accommodation plan has been approved, the Program Director must (1) develop a plan for implementation and (2) discuss this plan with the resident.
+If appropriate, the accommodations plan should encompass curricular modifications, anticipated training extensions, and plans to secure any needed supplemental funding for training extension.

 - If fulfillment of program goals are not possible through the recommended accommodation, a good faith effort to negotiate another accommodation should be initiated.